JaredBrown1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model and is basically how a browser renders the code that we write.

 2. What is an event?

+An event is something that happens to the web page when the user interacts with it.

 3. What is an event listener?

+An event listener is a specific interaction with a webpage.

 4. Why would we convert a NodeList into an Array?

+When we want to select multiple things in an array.

 5. What is a component?

+A component is reusable code that has behaviors and interface elements.

 ### Git Set up